chloe-hahn/document-viewer-docs/features/viewers/perspectiveviewer.md

 ![Quad selection](/assets/imgs/quadselection.png)

-In addition to drawing and adjusting the selection through the UI, DDV also provides some additional interfaces to operate the selection.
+In addition to drawing and adjusting the selection through the UI, Dynamsoft Document Viewer also provides some additional interfaces to operate the selection.

 - Set a quadrilateral selection on the current page by using [`setQuadSelection()`]({{ site.api }}class/perspectiveviewer.html#setquadselection).
 If the selection is exceeds the bounds of the current page, it won't take effect.